 Swedish Potato Sausage – Our Family Christmas Tradition

-Our family has a life-long tradition of making Swedish potato sausage for our Christmas Eve dinner.
+Our family has a lifelong tradition of making Swedish Potato Sausage for our Christmas Eve dinner.
 We always make it sometime between Thanksgiving and Christmas.

 This post isn’t about pretty pictures, above all it’s about family, making memories, and what we do at this small house for the holidays.